KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }
 ```

 The Package service needs to extract the correlation ID from the HTTP request.
 For example, if you're using linkerd, the correlation ID is found in the `l5d-ctx-trace` header.
 In Koa, the HTTP request is stored in a Context object that gets passed through the request processing pipeline.
 We can define a middleware function to get the correlation ID from the Context and initialize the logger.
-(A middleware function is simply a function that gets executed for each request.)
+(A middleware function in Koa is simply a function that gets executed for each request.)

 ```ts
 export type CorrelationIdFn = (ctx: Context) => string;

 export function logger(level: string, getCorrelationId: CorrelationIdFn) {
     winston.configure({
         level: level,